openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 1.0.16           | broken [version suggested by yoctoproject - wonder how they get it work] 1.0.17           | broken (tested on vainfo - get seg.fault)
 1.1.x (upstream) | broken (tested on vainfo - get seg.fault)
+1.2.0 (Tizen IVI)| works, but e.g. vlc fails using it

 Xserver requirements
 --------------------